Neova DNA Damage Control Smart Moisture Daily Defense SPF 30 Review

 Review

-Results you may expect from using Neova DNA Damage Control Smart Moisture Daily Defense SPF 30:
+Does Neova DNA Damage Control Smart Moisture Daily Defense SPF 30 Work?

 • A bit of moisturizing.
 It has a moisturizing rating of 1.2 out of 10.

-Slightly moisturizing: Neova DNA Damage Control Smart Moisture Daily Defense SPF 30 has a moisturizing rating of 1.2 out of 10.
+According to CreamScan analysis, Neova DNA Damage Control Smart Moisture Daily Defense SPF 30 is slightly moisturizing, with a moisturizing rating of 1.2 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of Humectancy and Occlusivity: a low Humectancy of 2.1 out of 10 and a low Occlusivity of 0.4 out of 10.